toml-lang/toml/README.md

 Under that, and until the next table or EOF are the key/values of that table.
 Keys are on the left of the equals sign and values are on the right.
 Whitespace is ignored around key names and values.
+The key, equals sign, and value must be on the same line (though some values can be broken over multiple lines).

 Key names may only consist of non-whitespace, non-newline characters excluding `=`, `#`, `.`, `[`, and `]`.